-Supporting schools to be better equipped to engage all young people (indirect outcome).
+support schools to be better equipped to engage all young people.

-Be responsible for providing individual case management for young people, that will involve linking them into support services and interventions
+provide individual case management for young people, which involves linking them into support services and interventions

-Will work closely with local areas, school communities and regional offices
+work closely with local areas, school communities and regional offices.

-Either live in or have most recently been enrolled in an education setting in the Goulburn Area
+either live in or have most recently been enrolled in an education setting in a Navigator area.

 Eligible young people can be referred to the program by emailing email@example.com.
 The name of the young person should not be included in your email.